Madonna: Is Former Trainer Telling Truth About Separation?

-Madonna’s former trainer Tracy Anderson is making the media rounds spilling the beans about her former client.
+Madonna’s former trainer, Tracy Anderson, is making the media rounds spilling the beans about her former client.
 The Daily Mail has the news.

 “Madonna’s former personal trainer has revealed what it was really like working with the star – and divulged that she was forced to stop training her after having to sacrifice her own family commitments.”